 PKI (Public Key Infrastructure) means Gatekeeper compliant technology, policies and procedures based on public key cryptography used to create, validate, manage, store, distribute and revoke Digital Certificates.

-Power of Attorney means a written Document by which a Donor appoints an Attorney to act as agent on the Donor’s behalf.

 Prescribed Requirement means any Published requirement of the Registrar that Subscribers are required to comply with.